paradite/send-prompt/README.md

 - 🎯 No additional dependencies for each provider
 - 🛡️ Handles all edge cases (message format, function calling, multi-round conversations)
 - 🎨 Provider specific options (headers, reasoning extraction)
+- 🖼️ Support for image input in messages (base64 and URL formats)

 ## Quick Demo